Predicting Effects, Missing Distributions: Evaluating LLMs as Human Behavior Simulators in Operations Management: Chain-of-thought Prompting

+In the simple CoT condition, we append the instruction ``Explain your reasoning process first'' to the original simulation prompt before the model generates its decision.
+This intervention is deliberately generic: it does not provide task-specific guidance, identify relevant economic variables, or specify a decision algorithm.
+It therefore allows us to test whether a low-cost, general-purpose reasoning prompt improves the behavioral fidelity of LLM simulations.

-Figure~\ref{LLMs_cot_improve} shows that CoT generally improves Llama-70B’s performance, reducing the Wasserstein distance between its generated samples and corresponding human responses across the nine lab experiments and a range of \emph{temperature}\footnote{The temperature hyperparameter (default 1.0) controls output dispersion: higher values yield more variable generations.} settings.
-Although the improvement ratio (i.e., the relative reduction in Wasserstein distance) is usually positive---and in some cases approaches 100\%\footnote{The near‑100\% gains typically occur at high temperatures, where, without CoT, the model is more prone to hallucinations that yield extreme values and hence very large Wasserstein distances to human responses.}---it varies widely and can be substantially negative, as in the experiments of \cite{doi:10.1287/mnsc.2015.2264} and \cite{doi:10.1287/mnsc.1110.1382}.
-These results suggest that, while CoT is simple and low‑cost to implement, it can degrade performance in some settings; practitioners should monitor its effects rather than assume uniform benefits.
-Additional results on CoT are provided in Section~\ref{appendix_cot} of the e-companion.
+Figure~\ref{LLMs_cot_improve} reports the effect of simple CoT for LLaMA-70B across the nine lab experiments and a range of \emph{temperature}\footnote{The temperature hyperparameter controls output dispersion.
+Higher values produce more variable generations.} settings.
+Simple CoT often improves performance, as measured by a reduction in the Wasserstein distance between simulated and human response distributions.
+In some cases, the improvement ratio approaches 100\%.\footnote{Near-100\% improvements typically occur at high temperatures, where the no-CoT baseline is more prone to extreme outputs and therefore has a very large Wasserstein distance from the human distribution.} However, the effect is far from uniform.
+CoT worsens performance in some experiments, including those based on \citet{doi:10.1287/mnsc.2015.2264} and \citet{doi:10.1287/mnsc.1110.1382}.
+These results suggest that simple CoT is not a universally beneficial correction.
+Although it is easy to implement, its effect should be evaluated empirically rather than assumed to improve behavioral alignment.

-To gain more insight into the performance of CoT, consider the inventory management experiment in \citet{doi:10.1287/mnsc.1120.1638}.
-As shown in Figure \ref{LLMs_change_r1}, LLM outputs---with and without CoT---are consistent with the hypothesis that the order quantity under the newsvendor’s own financing (scheme O) exceeds that under customer financing (scheme C).
-CoT, however, significantly affects the order quantities.
-The prompting method brings the model’s order quantities closer to human data (scheme O: $Avg_{\text{without CoT}}=9.197$, $Avg_{\text{with CoT}}=9.957$; scheme C: $Avg_{\text{without CoT}}=7.934$, $Avg_{\text{with CoT}}=9.505$) and yields clearer reasoning traces.
-By contrast, without CoT under scheme O, the model tends to follow a simple, history‑driven heuristic, increasing orders across rounds in response to recent outcomes.
+The decomposition of distributional mismatch provides additional insight.
+As discussed in Section~\ref{sec:dist_gap}, variance (i.e., dispersion) mismatch is the dominant source of error in many experiments.
+Simple CoT, however, primarily affects mean mismatch.
+In Figure~\ref{LLMs_cot_improve}, changes in Wasserstein distance closely track changes in bias: when CoT reduces bias, overall mismatch tends to fall; when CoT shifts the mean in the wrong direction, performance deteriorates.
+By contrast, improvements in dispersion mismatch are limited and appear only in a subset of experiments.
+Thus, simple CoT appears more effective at changing the central tendency of model responses than at reproducing the dispersion of human behavior.